spoonapps/docs/doc/reference/commands/rmi.md

 The rmi command removes an image, or images, from the local registry.

-	# remove an image by specifying it by name
+	# Remove an image by specifying it by name
 	> spoon rmi my-image

 	Image my-image:head was removed

-	# remove all images with the -a flag
+	# Remove all images with the -a flag
 	> spoon rmi -a

 	All images have been removed